 Whichever method you choose, allow your jars to cure completely upside down.
 You can wipe away any excess resin while wet or break it away from the rim of the jar once dry.
 How did the three jars turn out once cured?

 From left to right, you have the three methods.
-In the picture above, left is small drips, center is medium drips, and right is a pour from a mixed colored cup.
+In the picture above, the left is small drips, the center is medium drips, and the right is a pour from the mixed colored cup.

 I am partial to the first or second version but I wanted to include all three in case you really love that third.